 Where to Get Help

-If you have questions about the Texas PNA, patient-pay calculation, QIT mechanics, or related Medicaid issues:
+If you have questions about the Texas PNA, the patient-pay calculation, or QIT mechanics, start with these resources.

 Frequently Asked Questions